Copyright and Trademark Policies

 - Signature.
 A physical or electronic signature of the complaining party or its agent.

-3. If the DMCA notice relates to content hosted on our servers, we will temporarily remove, or disable access to, the disputed content.
+If the DMCA notice relates to content hosted on our servers, we will temporarily remove, or disable access to, the disputed content.

-- If it is not possible to come to an agreement with the reporting copyright owner, the customer may submit a DMCA Counter-Notice to Namecheap within ten (10) business days of the date of our notice.
+- Submit a DMCA Counter-Notice.
+If it is not possible to come to an agreement with the reporting copyright owner, you may submit a DMCA Counter-Notice to Namecheap within ten (10) business days of the date that you were provided with the DMCA Notice.
 The Counter-Notice is a legal document and must comply with the requirements of the DMCA.
-It must include the following:

 - Contact Information.
 Contact information, including name, address, and telephone number, as well as facsimile number and email, if available.